lunatech-labs/lunatech-scala2-to-scala3-course/exercises/exercise_000_sudoku_solver_initial_state/README.md

 that cycles through a series of Sudoko problems continuously at a configurable rate, tunable via configuration.

+The course consists of a series of exercises in which you change the source code to leverage Scala 3 specific features.
+The application comes with tests that are basically the same across all exercises.
+The tests should pass at every stage: if they don't, you've broken something and you will need to fix it.

-We will first show you how to run the application.
+We will first show you how to test and run the application.

 ## Steps